Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Neural IDE and Neural DDE Benchmark

-This benchmark clearly shows how expensive Neural IDE is.
-NDDEs integration are at least an order of magnitude faster.
-(Please note that in Figure~\ref{fig:idevsdde}, the notation "\#i" refers to the number of features that our state $g(x,t)$ has).
+This benchmark clearly shows how expensive Neural IDE is compared to NDDE.
+NDDEs integration is at least an order of magnitude faster.
+Note that in Figure~\ref{fig:idevsdde}, the notation "\#i" refers to the number of observables $\obs_i(\vecstate,t)$.